awslabs/gluonts/examples/SageMaker_SDK_Tutorial.md

 ### Training image & instance type

-We can just use one of the prebuilt Sagemaker [ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-basics.html) images and install the gluonts version we prefer dynamically though the 'requirements.txt'.
+We can just use one of the prebuilt SageMaker [ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-basics.html) images and install the gluonts version we prefer dynamically though the 'requirements.txt'.

 ```python